 As seen in the chronology of Revelation, John is viewing all of these many events from several vantage points, in heaven, on earth, the bottomless pit, and the lake of fire.
-The events of this chapter are also contemporary with those described in another page on this web site exploring Revelation 18, the final and complete destruction of commercial Babylon, and Revelation 19, which covers the return of Jesus Christ as King of kings, with His saints, to establish His millennial reign.
+The events of this chapter are also contemporary with those described in another page on this web site exploring Revelation chapter 18, the final and complete destruction of commercial Babylon, and Revelation chapter 19, which covers the return of Jesus Christ as King of kings, with His saints, to establish His millennial reign.

 This chapter brings to an end the tribulation period with the pouring out of the seven bowl judgments.
 The pouring of the seventh bowl brings about the announcement that "it is done!"
 The following is the summary of the bowl judgments, where they were poured upon, and the consequence of the judgment

 |1||On the land||Ugly and painful sores on people who had the mark of the beast and worshiped his image|

 |2||On the sea||The sea is turned to blood, and every living creature in the sea died|

 |3||On the rivers||The rivers and springs of water became blood|

 |4||On the sun||The heat from the sun will scorch the people with fire, and be seared by the intense heat|